Hjorge-l/Hjorge-l/README.md

 Hjorge-l/Hjorge-l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-**Poco a poco iré subiendo pequeños proyectos.
+**Poco a poco iré subiendo todos los proyectos que tengo ya hechos y nuevos.
 Gracias ;D**